zeroprofit/free_money/README.md

 # Free Money
-An application to fairly and equally distribute the newly created money in society.
+An application to distribute the newly created money from the government.
 --------